mayankchoubey/deno-in-2-hours/README.md

 await file.seek(-4, Deno.SeekMode.End); //move back
 await file.write(data); //abcdabcdabcd
 ```
-- `close`: Closes the resource
+- Use `close` to close a resource
 ```ts
 file.close(); //or, Deno.close(file.rid)
 ```
-- `writeFile/writeFileSync`:  	Write a Uint8Array to a file
+- Use `Deno.writeFile/Deno.writeFileSync` to write a Uint8Array into a file (open/create, close taken care by Deno)
 ```ts
 await Deno.writeFile("/var/tmp/a.txt", new TextEncoder().encode("ABCD"));
 ```
-- `writeTextFile/writeTextFileSync`: Write a string to a file
+- Use `Deno.writeTextFile/Deno.writeTextFileSync` to write a string into a file (open/create, close taken care by Deno)
 ```ts
 await Deno.writeTextFile("/var/tmp/a.txt", "ABCD");
 ```
-- `readFile/readFileSync`: Read entire file into a Uint8Array
+- Use `Deno.readFile/Deno.readFileSync` to read entire file into a Uint8Array (open, close taken care by Deno)
 ```ts
 await Deno.readFile("/var/tmp/a.txt");
 //Uint8Array(4) [ 65, 66, 67, 68 ]
 ```
-- `readTextFile/readTextFileSync`: Read entire file into a string
+- Use `Deno.readTextFile/Deno.readTextFileSync` to read entire file into a string (open, close taken care by Deno)
 ```ts
 await Deno.readTextFile("/var/tmp/a.txt");
 //ABCD